epfl-si/ATARI/keycloak/README.md

 [The project's `docker-compose.yml`](../docker-compose.yml) holds everything that the computer should know, as it points to subdirectories below `keycloak/` (using volume mounts) to perform all the first-run initialization.
 The following information might help the developer:

-- As we wouldn't want to have to recreate all the realms, roles and users everytime we `docker compose up`, we selected MariaDB to persist the Keycloak state (*not* for the Rails app, which uses SQLite; unfortunately SQLite [was not an option](https://www.keycloak.org/server/db) for Keycloak.)
+- As we wouldn't want to have to recreate all the realms, roles and users everytime we `docker compose up`, we selected MariaDB to persist the Keycloak state (unfortunately SQLite [was not an option](https://www.keycloak.org/server/db) for Keycloak.)
 Keycloak itself is stateless, i.e. you can freely delete and restart its container without any data loss.
   - In fact, you can kick the MariaDB container at will as well, because it uses a *Docker volume* for its own persistent state.
 See below if you do want to delete that state.
 - Keycloak will gladly create the SQL schema on startup, but it cannot create the database or user in MariaDB.
 That is the job of [initdb.d/keycloak-database-and-user.sql](initdb.d/keycloak-database-and-user.sql) which gets mounted at `docker-entrypoint-initdb.d` in the MariaDB container as per [the documentation](https://hub.docker.com/_/mariadb) (under § “Initializing a fresh instance”).
   - Technically, MariaDB loading `initdb.d/keycloak-database-and-user.sql` races with Keycloak attempting to create the schema — But since the latter is written in Java, MariaDB always wins ☺ which is what we want
-- In addition to an empty SQL schema, we want to create a `rails` realm with a couple of test users.
+- In addition to an empty SQL schema, we want to create a `react-starter-kit` realm with a couple of test users.
 This what files under `import` are for, thanks to [Keycloak's `--import-realm` feature](https://www.keycloak.org/server/importExport#_importing_a_realm_during_startup).

 # How-to's